numikel/LawScrapper/README.md

 3) Dates (eg. entry into force date),
 4) Keywords,
 5) Link to PDF/HTML text of the act

----
-## 📍 Planned Improvements
+## 📍 Planned improvements
 1) CLI support for scheduling or manual triggering,
 2) Persistent database (e.g., SQLite) to track already processed acts
----

 ## 👤 Author
 Made with ❤️ by Michał Kamiński

----
-## 🗒 License
+## 🧾 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute it as you wish.